Many consumer electronic items are built with planned obsolescence in mind.

 It’s not, and they’re wrong in the time frames provided.

 In fact, anyone quoting numbers like that is probably just basing them on manufacturer warranties.

 A cheap external hard drive will probably keel over and die within a year or three.

-But a high-quality hard-drive from a reputable brand name can last an awful long time – my best run so far has been 12 years from a Western Digital My Passport 750GB.
+But the best external hard drives can last an awful long time – my best run so far has been 12 years from a Western Digital My Passport 750GB.

 That’s 4x the manufacturer’s warranty, and 4x as long as “experts” claimed it would last.

 Of the other dozen or so external hard drives I’ve owned I’ve only ever had to bin one after 2 years of ownership…because it fell off my desk onto a concrete floor…and died instantly.

 Apart from that my external hard drives have all lasted at least a decade.

 I can’t even say I took extra special care of them – I just didn’t drop them on the floor, spill coffee on them, or expose them to a powerful electromagnet.